JabRef/jabref/src/main/resources/resource/layout/misq/readme.txt

 *******                                       ********
 ******************************************************

-Written by Matthias Stürmer - mstuermer[at]ethz.ch
+Written by Matthias StÃ¼rmer - mstuermer[at]ethz.ch